imjokey/discourse-install-k8s/README.md

 ## How to install

-#### Step 1: Clone this project to server host what you want to install.
+#### Step 1: Clone this project to server host where you want to install.

 ```shell
 git clone https://github.com/imjokey/discourse-install-k8s.git && cd discourse-install-k8s